mlmldata24/Final-Project-Assignment/README.md

 ### Final project timeline

 * April 21 - Project description (2 page written document describing scientific question and plan for analysis, no code)
-* May 5 - Project draft (graded only on reproducibility, feedback given on all aspects)
+* ~May 5~  Friday, May 8 - Project draft (graded only on reproducibility, feedback given on all aspects)
 * May 12 - Individual meetings with instructor & project feedback
 * May 19 - Final project due, presentations (finals week)